red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/more-on-flows.rst

         activate <Flow> [and <Flow>]…

-    - Reference assignments for activated flows is not supported since the instance will change after a restart
+    - Reference assignments for activated flows are not supported since the instance will change after a restart
-    - Only and-groups are supported and not or-groups
+    - Only and-groups are supported, not or-groups

     Examples: